schneebergerlab/AMPRIL-genomes/pangenome/Readme.txt

 pangenome can be built based on the whole genome sequence alignment or protein-coding genes ortholog clustering

-## Method 1: genome sequence alignment
+# Pan-genome: genome sequence alignment

 do all pairwise whole genome comparisons using MUMmer